Flynni123/Flynni123/README.md

 - 👋 Hi, I’m @Flynni123
-- 👀 I’m interested in raytracing and pixelart
+- 👀 I’m interested in bitmaipulation and pixelart
 - 🌱 I’m currently learning both of them

 <!---